 What is a Product Disclosure Statement?

-A Product Disclosure Statement (PDS) is a document that contains details—the fine print—about a financial product such as insurances, loans or superannuation.
-Its purpose is to give you the key information you should know about the product, so you can decide if it’s the right one for you.
+A Product Disclosure Statement (PDS) is a document that contains details (the fine print) about a financial product such as an insurance policy, loan, or superannuation fund.
+Its purpose is to give you key information about the product so you can decide if it’s suitable for you.
+The PDS might be one document, or it may come with one or more Supplementary Product Disclosure Statements (SPDS).

 - Key features